po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 2. Create a table row (`<tr>`) element and save it to a variable.

 3. If the project is past due, give the row a class so that the row for the project will have a light red background.
-If the project is due today, give the row a class so that the row will have a light yellow class.
+If the project is due today, give the row a class so that the row will have a light yellow background.

-4. Create a table detail (`<td>`) element for each of the table columns created in Task 1.
+4. Create a table detail (`<td>`) element for each of the corresponding project fields in Task 1.

-5. Create a td element for each column and append it to the `<tr>` element.
+5. Append each `<td>` element to the `<tr>`.

 6. Append each `<tr>` to the `<tbody>` element on the page.